 - 1. Minimize and consolidate roof penetrations into a single, inconspicuous point whenever possible. - 2.
-On sloped roofs clad pipe penetrations to match the roofing material.

-- 3. Avoid the use of rooftop mechanical equipment, however for renovations and unavoidable configurations ensure units are screened.
-Written approval is required for new rooftop equipment, and the support system must meet seismic requirements. - 4.
+On sloped roofs clad pipe penetrations to match the roofing material. - 3.
+Avoid the use of rooftop mechanical equipment, however for renovations and unavoidable configurations ensure units are screened. - 4.
 Provide access points and service routes to equipment that protect the roof. - 5.
 Screen all large vents. - 6.
-Ensure attic spaces are properly vented at ridges and soffits.
-Rotating rooftop vents are discouraged. - 7.
-Match roof color for all exposed equipment and vents. - 8.
-Avoid roof-mounted antenna systems. - 9.
+Ensure attic spaces are properly vented at ridges and soffits. - 7.
+Match roof color for all exposed equipment and vents.

+- 8. Avoid roof-mounted antenna systems. - 9.
 Arrange Lightning Protection Systems (LPS) components in an ordered, uncluttered and inconspicuous appearance; integrate components into the organization of the roof and wall systems. - 10.
 Ensure that LPS roof mounting systems are approved by the roofing manufacturer. - 11.
 Additions to a roof shall not interfere with LPS or other rooftop systems that may be required. - 12.
-Permanent fall protection shall be included with any new roof or roof addition per UFC 3-110-03.
+Permanent fall protection shall be included with any addition to a roof with a slope above 3:12 per UFC 3-110-03.